 Best MacBook for Graphic Designers and Video Editors: MacBook Pro 16-Inch

 For individuals working as professional graphic designers or video editors, the MacBook Pro 16-inch is an excellent choice.
-It comes equipped with a powerful processor, dedicated graphics card, and an expansive screen, making it an ideal selection for high-performance tasks.
+It comes equipped with a powerful processor, a dedicated graphics card, and an expansive screen, making it an ideal selection for high-performance tasks.

 Best MacBook for Writers: MacBook Pro 13-Inch

 If you’re a writer, the MacBook Pro 13-inch is a great choice.
 With its comfortable keyboard and high-resolution screen, the MacBook Air provides a smooth and efficient working experience for prolonged durations.
 In addition, it comes equipped with a potent processor, so you can easily run writing software and applications.

 Best Budget MacBook: MacBook Air